 I don’t think I am going to break this decade into topics like I did with previous chapters because all parts of life kind of flowed together in to one great whole.
 (Maybe that is a sign of maturity?)
 Also, there is absolutely no way I can include all the details of things we did as a family, with all the children’s activities, the vacations, the church involvement, and so forth.
 So, this is where my posterity will have to be forgiving that I did not include something they thought I should.
 Again, if I have excluded something you felt noteworthy, I encourage you make the time to record those vivid memories in your personal histories.
 I talk a lot about work in this section because that is where I spent a lot of time, and my dedication to work directly affected my responsibilities as a husband, father, and provider.
 We did a lot of family activities.
 Most of the time I felt like I kept a good work and home life balance.
 I guess my wife and children are the best judges as to whether I succeeded at that in each of their memories.

 Upon returning from serving a full-time mission, I was only in Preston a few short days.
 I intended to return to BYU in the fall and I wanted to go down to see if I could secure work.
 My Aunt DeVonna and her husband divorced while I was in the mission field, and I asked if I could stay with her in her Orem, Utah.
 I would pay her rent each month, but also help with inside and outside chores.
 She was eager for the company and help.
 Staying with her was very enjoyable, and ultimately very life impacting.

 The first place I looked for work was Deseret Industries, the thrift store chain owned by The Church of Jesus Christ of Latter-day Saints.
 As mentioned before in chapter five, they also operated the humanitarian aid center that I had worked at for only three months before leaving to South Africa.
 That day, I walked out of the human resource department disappointed.
-They said they did not have an openings for me.
+They said they did not have an opening for me.
 As I was leaving the building, I happen to run into Garret Davis who had been my manager before.
 He couldn’t believe two years had gone by already.
 He asked me what my plans were.
 I told him the intent to go to school at Brigham Young University, and that I had just been told there was no work there.
 He said, “Come back tomorrow ready to work.
 I will have a job for you.”

-Well, fortunately, the reason she left because she was done eating and had to get back to work at the humanitarian aid center where she sorted clothes.
+Well, fortunately, the reason she left was because she was done eating and had to get back to work at the humanitarian aid center where she sorted clothes.
 Her quick departure didn’t have anything to do with me.
 We had many lunches together.
 I didn’t ask her out, because, as I said, I had only been home from the mission field a short time, and was not looking for anything in the terms of a steady relationship yet.

 My Aunt DeVonna also worked at the humanitarian aid center.
 Well, this might be a news flash, but women talk to each other about life.
-And before too long she said if I didn’t ask Marya out I was going to lose my chance.
+And before too long DeVonna told me if I didn’t ask Marya out I was going to lose my chance.
 Marya and I had spent enough time together by that time that I knew I had feelings for her.
 I decided to act.
 And…then the well known phrase, “The rest is history”…Let me think…I don’t remember the time frame exactly, I think it was June when we first met (when she got up and left), we started dating in August, and by October I had bought the ring.
 It was in my pocket the first time I traveled to Driggs, Idaho to meet her family.
 She didn’t know it.
 I was ill because I was so nervous.
 On Saturday we went on a horseback ride up the Aspen trail just east of her house.
 We stopped and got off the horses at a break in the trees, a good spot to see the valley, and I knelt down and asked her to marry me.
 She burst into tears.
 But, she didn’t say yes.
 There was a slight complication.
-She had dated a young man quite seriously before he had left to serve a full-time mission.
+She had dated a young man quite seriously before he had left to serve a full-time religious mission.
 She had to make the final decision in her heart as to whether to accept my offer or wait for his return to see how their relationship might progress.
 That evening we drove up to a lookout point where we had a magnificent view of the Grand Teton mountains, and she said yes.
 We decided to be married after BYU got out in May.
 That was a looooonnnng engagement, seven months, it was way too long.
 We were married in the Idaho Falls temple on May 7, 1992 the same day as her mother’s birthday.
 (Under those circumstances, DeVonna was not sad to see me move out.
 She told people she was the one who played match maker because I was being so “chicken”.
 She was right.)
 Marya and I enjoyed a honeymoon to the Oregon coast.
 Not only because it is a beautiful place, but so Marya could also meet my family that lived up there.

 Not long after I had asked Marya to marry me.
 Garret had convinced his up-line leaders that I would make a great addition to the more permanent team.
 Up to then I was paid by the hour only with no benefits.
 I was offered a salary position as a supervisor over the receiving dock.
 This came with pay increase, paid vacation, paid sick leave, retirement saving, health insurance, etc. Of course, I said yes.
 I had a family to start, and this seemed like a great blessing.
 (Garret cared for his people, and did what he could on their behalf.)

 My Grandpa Byington helped us buy a small two bedroom trailer home just down the street from my work.
 We paid him a reasonable interest rate on his loan to us.
 We were grateful for his generosity.
 It was a humble place, but it served our needs well.
 I could walk to work, which made our one car available for Marya to use during the day.
 We felt impressed not to wait to start a family.
 Just shy of eleven months after we were married, Taylor Durtschi Moosman joined our family.
 Marya didn’t like the huge Provo, baby factory/hospital, so Taylor…and, later, Caleb Christian Moosman were born in the Payson, Utah hospital.
 At that time, Payson was a smallish town on the edge of the populated areas of Utah Valley.
 (Not any more.
-It is crowded down there now.)
+Payson is crowded now.)

 As a supervisor over the dock at Deseret Industries, I was also considered a job coach.
 One of the main missions of Deseret Industries is to help individuals with mental or physical disabilities, or work skills challenges, improve their abilities to be able to get jobs in the standard competitive marketplace.
 The more I fulfilled those responsibilities, the more I grew to love that work, and decided to make working for Deseret Industries, and with those having challenges like that, my life career.
 I chose to stop attending college and put my efforts into my work and my young family.